 At the end of June, the Airbus A340-300 Air Tahiti Nui (F-OSUN) was withdrawn from operational service and sent to dismantling at the Airplane Cemetery in Victorville, Southern California.

-Airbus A340-300 is a long-haul aircraft.
-Normally it can fly nonstop on the Papeete - Victorville distance.
-But the retreat flight was operated on 3 engines and needed a technical stopover.
+Airbus A340-300 is an aircraft dedicated to long flights.
+It can normally fly non-stop on the distance Papeete - Victorville.
+But the retreat flight was operated in 3 engines and needed a technical stopover.

 Airbus A340-300 took off in 3 engines